Seeking value throughout worldwide developed and emerging markets

 From 1996 to 2001, Ms. Ketterer worked for the Hotchkis & Wiley division of Merrill Lynch Investment Managers (HW-MLIM).
 At HW-MLIM, she was a managing director and co-head of the firm's HW-MLIM International and Global Value team.
 From 1990 to 1996, Ms. Ketterer was a portfolio manager at Hotchkis & Wiley, where she founded the International Equity product.

 Ms. Ketterer earned a BA in economics and political science from Stanford University and an MBA from the Tuck School, Dartmouth College.
-She is currently a member of the Stanford University Board of Trustees, a board member of the Los Angeles World Affairs Council and Town Hall, chair of the investment committee for the Music Center Foundation, and serves on the Girls Who Invest President’s Council.
+Ms. Ketterer serves on the Stanford University Board of Trustees, is a member of UT Southwestern President’s Advisory Board, is on the advisory board of Portal Schools, and is a supporter of Girls Who Invest.
+She previously served as a board member and chair of the Los Angeles World Affairs Council and Town Hall and chair of the investment committee of the Music Center Foundation.

 Ms. Lee is a director and fundamental portfolio manager at Causeway and is responsible for investment research in the global consumer and utilities sectors.
 Prior to the current role, she also covered transportation and autos.
 She joined the firm in August 2007 and has been a portfolio manager since January 2015.